tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 * Enable Anki 2.1 scheduler (`V2` scheduler).
 It's a little less limiting, less buggy and more convenient.

+## Showing up

+AJATT has an article about [Showing up](http://www.alljapaneseallthetime.com/blog/showing-up/).
+100% of winning showing up.
+Dedicate the time and you'll see the results.

+Not only this concept is important when using Anki to learn languages, it is mandatory.
+Anki expects you to do your reviews every single day.
+If you fail to do so, due cards quickly pile up.

+If you do a consistent number of new cards each day, the number of reviews tends to be consistent as well.
+So, if you miss a day, expect your review load to double the next day.
+If you miss two days, you'll have to do 3 times as many reviews.

+Anki's algorithm schedules cards so that they come up for review just before you forget their content.
+If you don't do your reviews on time, expect to forget more cards.

 ## Check your retention

 I recommend periodically checking your monthly